ssbc/ssb2-discussion-forum/README.md

   }
 ```

-Sparse here means: don't replicate a message that has been edited or
+Sparse here means: don't replicate content of messages that have been
-deleted.
+edited or deleted.
 The request could also include a live flag.

 There should be a special variant of this that just returns the count
-instead of the messages so you can check if you are missing something.
+instead of the messages so you can check if you are missing
+something.
+FIXME: extand on why you might be missing.

 Sending this dictionary does come with some overhead as it would be
 sent on each connection.
 The overhead should be roughly: 32 + 5